Samples of Things Made

 A Small Trunk:

-Made from Jarrah (E.Marginata) with an epoxy inlay featuring a branch of the Jarrah tree.
+Made from Jarrah (E.Marginata) with an epoxy inlay featuring a branch of

 Another lamp shade: